librity/nc_nomadcoin/README.md

-How we securely generate random values of `a` and `k` is an important problem, and one that's exploitable by back doors like the one in [Dual_EC_DRBG](https://en.wikipedia.org/wiki/Dual_EC_DRBG), a random number generator that the NSA (((probably))) bugged.
+How we securely generate random values of `a` and `k` is an important problem, and one that's exploitable by back doors like the one in [Dual_EC_DRBG](https://en.wikipedia.org/wiki/Dual_EC_DRBG), a random number generator the NSA bugged.

-We'd probably still be using that garbage if it wasn't for The Brave [Edward Snowden](https://en.wikipedia.org/wiki/Edward_Snowden).
+Many devices would still be using that garbage if not for [Edward Snowden](https://en.wikipedia.org/wiki/Edward_Snowden).

 <p align="center">